elenigkove/genderbias_EN-EL_MT/README.md

 # Gender Bias in English-to-Greek Machine Translation

-This repo contains code and data associated with the MA thesis on Gender Bias in English-to-Greek Machine Translation.
+This repo contains code and data associated with the paper and MA thesis on Gender Bias in English-to-Greek Machine Translation.

 ## Abstract